spiderclam/website/README.md

 - Blog content goes in `content/blog`.
 Directory name equals slug. index.svx must exist.
 - That's it for now.

+## Post ideas

+- Explain midi parsing (in the browser) by example
+- Explain this very blog and how to make your own
+- Add artstation stuff

 ## Todo

 - SEO (see what's missing)